RotorHazard/RotorHazard/doc/Event Setup Guide.md

 ## Add Event Details (optional)
 From `Format`, open the `Event` panel.
 Update the Event Name and Description.

-- Event information is public and appears on the `Event` page.
+- Event information is public and appears on the `Event` page

 ## Add Pilots
 From `Format`, open `Pilots` panel.
 Add an entry for each pilot participating.
 Give each pilot a *Callsign* to identify them.

 - Callsigns are the primary pilot identifier and appear in most places
 - Pilot names appear on the `Event` page and in heat selection boxes
-- Phonetic changes how the timer text-to-speech engine announces a pilot; it is never shown visually
+- Phonetic can be used to change how the timer text-to-speech engine announces a pilot; it is never shown visually

 ## Create Race Formats (optional)
 From `Format`, open `Race Formats`.
 [Adjust the settings](User%20Guide.md#race-format) or create new formats to match your group's preferred settings.